 MSD Program Misson:

-To educate and prepare graduate students who will successfully function as entry-level dietitian nutritionists with specialized knowledge of and ability to apply the principles of population health across all community health and nutrition practice settings.
+To educate and prepare graduate students who will successfully function as entry-level dietitian nutritionists with specialized knowledge of and ability to apply the principles of weight-inclusivity, health equity, and planetary health across community health and nutrition practice settings.
 We invite you to read our MSD Program Handbook.

 MSD Program Goals: